-Depreciation expense on buildings and improvements, including properties classified as held-for-sale, was \$24,568,000, \$22,002,000, and \$19,487,000 for the years ended December 31, 2013, 2012 and 2011, respectively.
+Depreciation expense on buildings and improvements, including properties classified as held-for-sale, was \$25,424,000, \$24,568,000, and \$22,002,000 for the years ended December 31, 2014, 2013 and 2012, respectively.

-Future minimum base rents receivable under the remaining non-cancelable terms of operating leases excluding the four assisted living properties being transitioned to a new lessee, as previously discussed in Note 2.
-Summary of Significant Accounting Policies, and assuming the Extendicare and ALC master leases are not re-leased at maturity in December 2014, as previously discussed in Note 3.
-Major Operators, and excluding the effects of straight-line rent and extension options are as follows (in thousands):
+Future minimum base rents receivable under the remaining non-cancelable terms of operating leases including the re-leasing of the 20 assisted living properties formerly co-leased to affiliates of Extendicare and Enlivant, as previously discussed in Note 3.
+Major Operators, and excluding the effects of straight-line rent and renewal options are as follows (in thousands):